brighter-ai/redact-enterprise-orchestration/README.md

 ## brighter Redact Enterprise

-brighter Redact Enterprise is an ecosystem comprising of three containers which are managed by docker-compose.
+brighter Redact Enterprise is an ecosystem comprising of three containers.
 The three containers - redact, redact-gpu and redact-utils are described in the architecture below.
 ![image](./pictures/redact_containers.png)

 ## Running brighter Redact services